A Display dedicated to his life and work

 Built in the 12th Century as a monastery, Hartland Abbey survived longer than any other in the country.
 In 1539 Henry VIII gifted the Abbey to the Keeper of his Wine Cellar, and today it is the family home of his descendant, Sir Hugh Stucley, his wife, children, grandchildren and dogs!
 Hartland Abbey is probably the most historically important ancestral home in North Devon containing much of national interest, including architecture and decoration from the Mediaeval, Queen Anne, Georgian, Regency and Victorian periods.

 The many paths around the estate lead to the beach and Blackpool Mill Cottage where ‘Sense and Sensibility’ was filmed.
 Build up a good appetite and sample a delicious light lunch or cream tea in The Old Kitchens or choose to enjoy a picnic on one of the benches in peaceful corners of the gardens.

 There are many extra treats in store for 2014.
-We start with our Snowdrop Sundays in February followed in March by our beautiful Daffodil Day and then Easter Fun weekend (including Easter Egg Hunt) & Bluebell Sundays in April.
-The Hartland Hartbreaker cross country race, outdoor theatre including ‘George's Marvellous Medicine’ by Roald Dahl and the ‘Pirates of Penzance’ by Gilbert & Sullivan.
-Our first annual exhibition,‘William Stukeley – Saviour of Stonehenge’ will continue for a further year by popular demand.
+We start with our beautiful Daffodil Day and then Easter Fun weekend (including Easter Egg Hunt) & Bluebell Sundays in April.
+The Hartland Hartbreaker cross country race, outdoor theatre this year includes ‘George's Marvellous Medicine’ by Roald Dahl and the ‘Pirates of Penzance’ by Gilbert & Sullivan.
+Our themed exhibition,‘William Stukeley – Saviour of Stonehenge’ will continue for a further year by popular demand.

 Hartland Abbey is also a unique venue for weddings and special events, with the combination of a stunning house in a beautiful setting and private access to the coast with direct access to the South West Coastal Path.
 We do hope to see you this year!